 MOST scientific research follows a logical progression, with one experiment following up on the findings of another.
-Every now and then, however,

-(quandary) plays a part.
-Such is (1) the case with a paper just published in Current Biology, which reveals to the world a moth capable of chewing up plastic.
+Every now and then, however, (1) (quandary) plays a part.
+Such is the case with a paper just published in Current Biology, which reveals to the world a moth capable of chewing up plastic.
 The experiment behind the paper was inspired when Federica Bertocchini, an amateur beekeeper who is also a biologist at Cantabria University, in Spain, noticed caterpillars chewing holes through the wax in some of her hives and lapping up the honey.
 To identify them, she took some home in a plastic shopping bag.
-But when, a few hours later, she got around to looking at (2)(items) she found her the bag was full of holes and the caterpillars were roaming around her house.
+But when, a few hours later, she got around to looking at \\\\(items) she found \(2)\\\ her the bag was full of holes and the caterpillars were roaming around her house.
 After rounding them up, she identified them as larvae of the greater wax moth, a well-known pest of beehives.
 On considering their escape from their shopping-bag prison, though, she wondered whether they might somehow be put to work as garbage-disposal agents.
 Past attempts to use living organisms to get rid of plastics have not gone well.
-Even the most promising species, a bacterium called Nocardiaasteroides, takes more than six months to would perform much better than that.
+Even the most promising species, a bacterium called Nocardiaasteroides, takes more than six months to

+(3) (see) a film of plastic a mere half millimetre thick.
+Judging by the job they had done on her bag, Dr Bertocchini suspected wax-moth caterpillars would perform much better than that.
 To test this idea, she teamed up with Paolo Bombelli and Christopher Howe, two biochemists at Cambridge University.
 Dr Bombelli and Dr Howe pointed out that, like beeswax, many plastics are held together by methylene bridges (structures that consist of one carbon and two hydro-gen atoms, with the carbon also linked to two other atoms).
 Few organisms have enzymes that can break such bridges, which is why these plastics are not normally bio-degradable.